ProgrammingBanana/ML_Training/READme.md

 6. Run the command ```python structure_data.py``` to prepare training data and labels

 ## Running the application
 You are now ready to run the application.
 To do so, run the command ```python training.py```.
-Doing so will open being training the model and when it finishes training, it will run some tests
+Doing so will open begin training the model and when it finishes training, it will run some tests